linwoodc3/linwoodc3.github.io/_drafts/2017-05-17-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

     </tr>
   </tbody>
 </table>
+<br>It looks like `http://www.philstar.com` produced the "fastest" overall!

 # The Challenge
 ### Who Produces the Most Semantically Dissimilar Content?

-It looks like `http://www.philstar.com` produced the "fastest" overall.
 Now here is the challenge.
 Don't worry; I will provide a little help to get you started (or maybe you don't need it).
 This question is a little difficult:
 * Which provider produces more semantically dissimilar content?

-In other words, who avoids repeating the same information in different aritlces (with unique URLs)?
+In other words, who avoids repeating the same information in different articles (with unique URLs)?
 Consider calculating a measure for each provider and a measure across the different providers.
 We expect to see SOME similarity because the news stories are talking about the same event.
-But, we can use this *dissimilar* calculation to find out which providers are "copiers" and which providers do more "original" reporters.
+While reading these articles, I saw a lot of flat out "copies" or redisseminated news (this is legal, and was often an Associated Press article).
+With that said, we can use this *dissimilar* calculation to find out which providers are "copiers" and which providers do more "original" reporting.
 You could also add a time component into this. **If you don't need any help, stop reading here and try your solution.**

 >  **Pity Party Pitstop:** One complaint I've seen about [GDELT](http://www.gdeltproject.org/) is, "Kalev H. Leetaru ([GDELT](http://www.gdeltproject.org/)'s creator) doesn't provide the content!"
 To those folks, I say, **"Get it yourself; it's not that hard.**  I wrote this code below in 20 minutes and tested on [GDELT](http://www.gdeltproject.org/) urls.
 Some content comes back; some doesn't.
+And another complaint involves duplicates.
+Well, in this post, I gave you code to remove duplicates and isolate unique data providers and unique URLs.
+If you know how to work with data, GDELT is a valuable tool.
+If you are looking for the perfect data stream with zero interaction required on your part, I'll just say, "Me too!"

-Here is the code to retrieve the content for most of the articles.
-It will also work outside of the Marawi use case we're working so feel free to reuse. **Warning**.
+The code below works suprisingly well to pull content from A LOT of news websites.
+It will work on news provider websites outside our Maute dataset, so feel free to reuse for other experiments. **Warning**.
 Some websites have removed the content so you'll return an empty string.
-Some websites may be blocked (country based or some other reason).
-And, some websites use different tags for their HTML (add the other use cases to the code and share).
+Other websites may be blocked (every country's internet doesn't play well with others).
+And, some websites use different tags for their HTML ([help me add try/except clauses using this Github Gist; let's work together!](https://gist.github.com/linwoodc3/e12a7fbebfa755e897697165875f8fdb)).
 I did my best to return a message with a hint on why a URL doesn't return content.
-Here we go:
+Here is the code:

 ```python